-With Thanksgiving coming up, and to appreciate autumn’s gifts in a post, I woke up writing.
+With Thanksgiving coming up the fourth Thursday in November (in the U.S.), and to appreciate autumn’s gifts in a post, I woke up writing.
 October and November are finally cooler in the south, and I am jubilant.
-Autumn days bring brisk breezes creating showers of falling leaves.
+Autumn days bring brisk breezes creating showers of falling leaves and I can’t wait to watch them drift to the ground.
 For me, the season is transformative, because its cooler weather makes me feel better than at any other time of year.

 Deeply thankful for the cooler season, I list every lovely thing the windy days bring in a good things list.